 Bond settings or 72 hour hearings are generally held in the courtroom on Mondays and Thursdays at 1:30 p.m.
 Incarcerated defendants generally appear by video, and are not transported to the courthouse for this hearing.
 For any questions regarding the amount of the bond set, or how to provide a bond for someone, please contact the Grant Parish Detention Center at (318) 627-3724.

 Questions about specific cases on Criminal, Juvenile, or Child Support Court dockets are better directed to the District Attorney’s office, which is vested with the sole authority to set these dates.
-The judge’s office sets the civil docket, which is available on the website.
+The judge’s office sets the civil docket, which is can be viewed on this website.

 By statute certain cases are sealed, such as adoptions, juvenile matters, and other cases where a legitimate reason exists for non-disclosure.
 Access to these records will be granted only upon written motion and when authorized by the law.